AndreKenDeDecker/AndreKenDeDecker.github.io/projects/Sector42.md

 ![Sector42 Title](../assets/images/sector42/Sector42Title.png)

-> Sector 42 is an Unreal environments showcase.
-Made during the course "Environments 1" with some help from fellow students.
+> Sector 42 is an Unreal Sci-fi environments showcase.
+It's made with only custom modular assets and materials/textures.

-We had to make a sci-fi environment using only our own modular assets and textures.
-As the goal was to work smart and use our time efficiently.
+For the "Environments 1" course, we were tasked with creating a sci-fi environment using exclusively custom-made modular assets and textures.
-We started out only with a block out and with the combination of feedback and multiple iterations.
+The primary goal of this project was to learn how to work smart and efficient within a production pipeline.
+Starting with a basic blockout, the environment evolved through multiple iterations with the help of continuous feedback.
-I ended up with Sector 42 as final result.
-As programmer I feel it was a worthwhile experience to work closely with artists and learn about their workflow.
+As a programmer, this project was a great opportunity to collaborate closely with artists and understanding their workflow.

 <!-- Itch.io link -->